 6. Siem Reap is becoming a lifestyle destination

 When I first came to Siem Reap in 2018 it was still very rough around the edges, but the city has dramatically refined itself.
-There a cute shops everywhere, nice restaurants, beautiful roads and cycle paths all over town.
+There are cute shops everywhere, nice restaurants, beautiful roads and cycle paths all over town.
 There is an increasing amount of expats and digital nomads who base themselves out of Siem Reap because of how affordable and pleasant it is.

 What real estate can foreigners buy in Siem Reap?